convince-project/overview/docs/source/index.rst

 verification time will correspond to smaller confidence intervals.
 Also, if the model is probabilistic, then the final result of SCAN will depend on the probabilistic parameters of the model.
-In other words, if the model is deterministic, the probability of satisfaction and corresponding confidence interval attached to a specific property by SCAN will only depend on the computation time allowed, whereas if probabilistic computation is called for in the model, this will also influence the final result emitted by SCAN.
+In other words, if the model is just non-deterministic, the probability of satisfaction and corresponding confidence interval attached to a specific property by SCAN will only depend on the computation time allowed, whereas if probabilities are attached to transitions in the model, this will also influence the final result emitted by SCAN.

 moon